-If you're on the search for somewhere more tranquil, then a suitable alternative is Vanves flea market.
-Hidden in a quiet corner of the city, Vanves flea market is easy to get to, and even easier to navigate your way around.
-One of the many reasons that Vanves flea market is ideal for travelers, is that most of the products for sale are small and lightweight, meaning they fit into a suitcase perfectly.
-This friendly "brocante” (established in the early 20th century), hosts around 350 vendors, who sell quality goods for a very fair and reasonable price.
+If you're looking for something a little quieter, the Marché aux Puces de la Porte de Vanves is a good alternative.
+Tucked away in a quiet corner of the city, the Puces de Vanves flea market is easy to get to and even easier to navigate.
+One of the many reasons why the Vanves flea market is ideal for travelers is that most of the items for sale are small and light, meaning they fit perfectly into a suitcase.
+This friendly "brocante" (founded in the early 20th century) hosts about 350 vendors who sell quality goods at a very fair and reasonable price.

 Try to arrive early in the morning (around 7:30 a.m.), as the stock in the Puces de Vanves tends to go fast.
 The crowds start to arrive at 9:00 a.m., so if you want to be first in line, skip the hotel breakfast.
 Don't worry, you won't go hungry, as the Vanves flea market has a variety of food carts offering warm croissants and freshly brewed coffee.
 It may be advertised that the stalls are open until 5:30 p.m., but most of the vendors at the Puces de Vanves flea market pack up for a late lunch and often don't return.
 In their place, new stalls set up shop with less enticing modern goods rather than the vintage clothing that attracted you in the first place.

 Most of the vendors at the Vanves flea market only take cash, so make sure you have enough in advance or at one of the nearby ATMs.
 If you have your eye on too many tempting items, you'll need to use your best bartering skills.
 Sellers will usually go as low as 10-15 percent of their original asking price.